dropbox/pynsot/docs/cli.rst

 Protocols, like all other :ref:`resource_types`, support arbitrary attributes.

-Adding a Protocols is done by specifying the protocol type(-t/--type), device id or natural key (-D/--device), and interface id or natural key (-I/--interface).
+Adding a Protocol is done by specifying the protocol_type (-t/--type), device id or natural key (-D/--device), and interface id or natural key (-I/--interface).
 You can also optionally provide a description (-e/--description) for the protocol, as shown below.
-Since there are many flags to pass in, we will use the short flags.
+Since there are many flags to pass infor the `add` operation, we will use the shorter flag option.

 .. code-block:: bash

     $ nsot protocols add -t ospf -D foo-bar01 -I foo-bar01:etho0 -e 'my new proto' [SUCCESS] Added protocol!

 It's important to note that you must create the :ref:`protocol_type` before you can add a protocol of that type.
-For example, see what happens if I try to create a new protocol of type `bgp` without having adding this protocol_type first:
+For example, see what happens if I try to create a new protocol of type `bgp` without having added this protocol_type first:

 .. code-block:: bash